-Each volume in the proposed three-volume edition includes a general introduction, chronology, summary of unpublished stories, textual commentary for each story, textual apparatus, and chronological catalog.
+Each volume in the proposed eight-volume edition includes a general introduction, chronology, summary of unpublished stories, textual commentary for each story, textual apparatus, and chronological catalog.
 The Collected Stories of Ray Bradbury is edited to the highest scholarly standards by the Center for Ray Bradbury Studies and bears the Modern Language Association’s seal of approval for scholarly editions.

 Jonathan R. Eller is professor of English and senior textual editor for the Institute for American Thought.
 He is the cofounder of the Institute’s Center for Ray Bradbury Studies and is textual editor for the Writings of Charles S. Peirce and the Works of Life George Santayana.
 He is also the coauthor, with William F. Touponce, of Ray Bradbury: The Life of Fiction.
 Since 2000, he has edited several archival volumes of Bradbury’s fiction.
 Becoming Ray Bradbury, his extensive study of Bradbury’s early career, was published in 2011.